Flank/flank-dashboard/docs/05_project_metrics.md

 #### Description
 Coverage metric is a ratio of lines of code executed while running tests to total lines of code, measured in percent.
 #### Source
 The CI system generates the coverage artifact.
-After that the CI component processes this artifact and transfers the coverage to the database.
+After that the CI integrations component processes this artifact and transfers the coverage to the database.
 See [coverage converter design](https://github.com/platform-platform/monorepo/blob/master/metrics/coverage_converter/docs/01_coverage_converter_design.md).
 #### Date ranges
 A coverage metric displays the coverage of the last successful build.